 Although the Nahe is a dry region, Dönnhoff does not water their vineyards as to encourage deep rooted vines.
 The soil is covered with organic material like straw and compost to preserve water and to avoid evaporation and erosion in heavy rains.
-The vines are all grown on wire frames, low to the ground to benefit from the warmth of the stoney topsoil, and at a density of approx. 6000 vines per hectare.
+The vines are all grown on wireframes, low to the ground to benefit from the warmth of the stoney topsoil, and at a density of approx. 6000 vines per hectare.
 The Riesling vines are old clones sourced from the sites in Niederhausen and Schloßböckelheim.

 Grapes are always picked by hand at Dönnhoff over 2-3 passes through each vineyard.
 To preserve laser-like focus and clarity in the wines, the grapes are pressed as soon as possible – within 3 hours of picking.
 Wines are fermented in traditional German casks (1200 L stuck and 2400 L doppelstuck) as well as stainless steel with spontaneous fermentations.
-Donnhoff’s cellar is unique in its capacity to hold all of its production entirely in stainless steel or in cask, allowing for the ideal elevage for any wine at any point during a vintage.
+Donnhoff’s cellar is unique in its capacity to hold all of its production entirely in stainless steel or in cask, allowing for the ideal élevage for any wine at any point during a vintage.

-Vineyard area: 25 hectares
+- Vineyard area: 28 hectares

-Annual production: 17,000 cases
+- Annual production: 17,000 cases

 View Producer Site